PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

   - ✅ Implemented application layer with state management
   - ✅ Created repository implementation
   - ✅ Built main UI components and screens
-    - ✅ Implemented OnboardingHeader widget
+    - ✅ Implemented OnboardingHeader widget with "EIGA" branding
     - ✅ Created OnboardingNextButton with gradient background
     - ✅ Implemented OnboardingDotIndicator with proper styling
     - ✅ Applied color schemes from design
     - ✅ Standardized color usage with AppColors
+  - ✅ Added movie-themed content and messaging
+    - ✅ "Choose movies, watch trailers, take tickets"
+    - ✅ "Find Your Favorite Movies"
+    - ✅ "Explore new and popular movies from around the world"
+    - ✅ "Book movie tickets anytime, anywhere with just a few taps"
   - 🚧 Adding animations and transitions (In Progress)
   - ✅ Implemented persistence of onboarding status with SharedPreferences
   - ❌ Writing tests for the feature